puppetlabs/bolt/README.md

 When using the bolt gem from source, you may receive the error `Puppet must be installed to execute tasks` when trying to run tasks or plans.
 See [INSTALL.md](./INSTALL.md) on how to install Bolt from source.

-### Bolt does not support submitting task arguments via stdin to PowerShell

-Tasks written in PowerShell can receive arguments only as environment variables.

 ### Bolt user and password cannot be specified when running plans

 In order to execute a plan, Bolt must be able to SSH (typically using ssh-agent) to each node.
 For Windows hosts requiring WinRM, plan execution will fail.
 See [BOLT-85](https://tickets.puppet.com/browse/BOLT-85).